Hal Lindsey: Biblical interpretations

-Lindsey's claims are based on a dispensationalist interpretation of the Old and New Testament.
-Lindsey claims from the Bible that Jesus Christ will return from heaven to earth someday and establish eternal peace and harmony among all people.
+Lindsey's claims were based on a dispensationalist interpretation of the Old and New Testament.
+Lindsey claimed from the Bible that Jesus Christ will return from heaven to earth someday and establish eternal peace and harmony among all people.

-Lindsey claims the Bible contains numerous prophecies that foretell of certain conditions and events that will occur in the world prior to Christ's return and that as these things occur, they are to serve as signs and reminders that we are in the era that the Bible calls the end times or last days.
-Lindsey believes a prophetic event that officially begins the end times is the regathering of the Jewish people to their ancient homeland to form an independent nation after a prolonged worldwide dispersion.
-He claims that the establishment of the State of Israel in May 1948 is the fulfillment of this major prophecy.
-According to some schools of Christian eschatology, the last seven years of the end times is a period known as the Tribulation, which is described in the gospel of Matthew and the book of Revelation.
+Lindsey claimed the Bible contains numerous prophecies that foretell of certain conditions and events that will occur in the world prior to Christ's return and that as these things occur, they are to serve as signs and reminders that we are in the era that the Bible calls the end times or last days.
+Lindsey believed a prophetic event that officially begins the end times is the regathering of the Jewish people to their ancient homeland to form an independent nation after a prolonged worldwide dispersion.
+He claimed that the establishment of the State of Israel in May 1948 is the fulfillment of this major prophecy.

+Like others in the American Christian right such as Pat Robertson, Lindsey was concerned with the New World Order (NWO), perceived to be "animated by a small number of overlapping philosophies, including, for example, socialism, feminism, and environmentalism", all falling under the label of globalism used by the Christian right.
+The NWO is believed to be created by globalists at organizations such as the World Trade Organization (WTO), the European Union (EU), and the United Nations (UN), and at odds with Christianity.

 In The Late Great Planet Earth, Lindsey wrote that the biblical prophets identified certain nations that would ally with other countries to form "four major spheres of political power" during the same era that Israel would be reestablished as a nation.
 Lindsey wrote that these nations and their allies can be identified as: (1) Russia with its allies, (2) China with other nations of the Orient, (3) Egypt with other Middle East countries, and (4) an alliance of Western European nations.